-This heater includes a control module with a user interface and a LCD display (see Figure 5).
-There are three primary functions of the control: turn the appliance on/off, set/control water temperature, setting operating/vacation mode.
-To turn heater on: hold the (ON/OFF) button depressed for 5 seconds.
-To change desired setpoint temperature use the (Plus) or (Minus) buttons, then lock in setpoint by depressing (Lock/Unlock).
-To enable Vacation mode press and simultaneously for 5 seconds.
+This heater includes a control module with a user interface and a LCD display (see Figure 6).
+There are three primary functions of the control: turn the appliance on/off, set/control water temperature, setting operating mode.
+To turn heater on: hold the 🖸 (ON/OFF) button depressed for 5 seconds.
+To change desired setpoint temperature use the 🗖 (Plus) or 🎴 (Minus) buttons, then lock in setpoint by depressing (Lock/Unlock).
 For more information on this control module.
-See Control System Operation (page 44).
+See Control System Operation (page 49).

-Figure 5.
+Figure 6.
 User Interface Screen